parttimenerd/temci/doc/extending.rst

 .. code:: python3

     @register(ReporterRegistry, "json", Dict({
-        # define the settings for this reporter, currently every setting has to have a valid default value
+        # define the settings for this reporter
+        # currently every setting has to have a valid default value
         "project": Str() // Default("") // Description("Project name reported to codespeed."), })) # the register call registers the reporter class JSONReporter(AbstractReporter):